island-is/island.is/handbook/repository/aws-secrets.md

 Environment variables that should not be tracked but needed locally should be added to the `.env.secret` file. _(**NOTE:** Each variable must be prefixed with `export ` for direnv to pick them up.)_

-Additionally, if that same variable is also stored in AWS Parameter Store, the secret can be labeled with the `dev` label from `History` -> `Attach labels`.

-All secrets labeled with the `dev` label can be fetched using `yarn get-secrets <project>`.
+Additionally, you can fetch secrets configured in a project's infra DSL from the `island-is-development01` AWS Parameter Store.
+Just run `yarn get-secrets <project>` and they'll be loaded into your `.env.secret` file.

 ## Environment variables with static websites